formester/formester-site/content/blog/form-builders-faceoff-jotform-vs-typeform-in-2023.md

 #### a.
 Number of Submissions

-**JotForm:** With JotForm, you have the flexibility to receive 100 form submissions even with the free plan.
+**Jotform:** With JotForm, you have the flexibility to receive 100 form submissions even with the free plan.

 **Typeform:** In contrast, Typeform imposes a limitation of 10 form submissions with its free plan.

 #### b.
 Offline Form Submissions

-**JotForm:** Jotform supports offline form submissions through mobile apps, allowing users to collect responses without an internet connection.
+**Jotform:** Jotform supports offline form submissions through mobile apps, allowing users to collect responses without an internet connection.

 **Typeform:** Jotform does not have native support for offline form submissions.

 ### 11. Visualization

-**JotForm's Focused Submissions:** In JotForm, the Submission section offers a user-friendly table format that visualizes the responses received.
+**Jotform's Focused Submissions:** In JotForm, the Submission section offers a user-friendly table format that visualizes the responses received.
 It provides various filtering and sorting options, allowing you to easily navigate and explore the data.

 **Typeform's Comprehensive Visualization:** Under the insights tab in Typeform, users have access to a range of visualizations and summary statistics related to form submissions.
 This includes views, submissions, completion rates, completion times, and other insightful metrics.

 ### 12. Form Analytics

-**JotForm:** Jotform provides detailed analytics and reports on form submissions, including response rates, completion times, and user engagement metrics.
+**Jotform:** Jotform provides detailed analytics and reports on form submissions, including response rates, completion times, and user engagement metrics.

 **Typeform:** Typeform offers basic analytics, such as response rates and completion percentages.

 ### 13. Form Notifications

-**JotForm:** Jotform offers a variety of notification options, including email notifications, SMS alerts, and integration with messaging platforms like Slack.
+**Jotform:** Jotform offers a variety of notification options, including email notifications, SMS alerts, and integration with messaging platforms like Slack.

 **Typeform:** Typeform also provides basic email notifications for new form submissions, however, Typeform's notification feature focuses primarily on email alerts and may not have the same level of flexibility and variety as JotForm's extensive notification system.

 ### 14. Auto-Responder

-**JotForm:** JotForm offers a robust auto-responder feature that allows users to automatically send personalized confirmation emails or responses to form submissions.
+**Jotform:** JotForm offers a robust auto-responder feature that allows users to automatically send personalized confirmation emails or responses to form submissions.
 Customization extends right from the content of the auto-responder email, to including dynamic fields to show submission details and personalized messages.

 **Typeform:** Typeform has limited provision for auto-responses compared to JotForm.
 While Typeform does provide an option to send a basic confirmation email to form respondents, its auto-responder feature is more focused on sending simple confirmation emails rather than advanced automation and tailored responses.

 ### 15. Integrations

-**JotForm:** Jotform supports integration with numerous third-party applications, including payment gateways, CRM systems, email marketing tools, and more.
+**Jotform:** Jotform supports integration with numerous third-party applications, including payment gateways, CRM systems, email marketing tools, and more.

 **Typeform:** Typeform also provides integrations with popular tools such as Google Sheets, Mailchimp, and HubSpot, but the selection is limited.

-16. API Access
+### 16. API Access

-JotForm: Jotform has robust API access, allowing users to integrate and automate workflows with other applications and services.
+**Jotform:** Jotform has robust API access, allowing users to integrate and automate workflows with other applications and services.

-Typeform: Typeform offers API access for programmatic interactions with Typeform, but with limitations on available endpoints and functionalities.
+**Typeform:** Typeform offers API access for programmatic interactions with Typeform, but with limitations on available endpoints and functionalities.

-17. Custom Scripts for External Embedding
+### 17. Custom Scripts for External Embedding

-JotForm: Jotform allows users to add custom scripts and code snippets to their forms for enhanced functionality and integration with external services.
+**Jotform:** Jotform allows users to add custom scripts and code snippets to their forms for enhanced functionality and integration with external services.

-Typeform: Typeform does not provide native support for custom scripts, limiting the ability to add advanced customizations.
+**Typeform:** Typeform does not provide native support for custom scripts, limiting the ability to add advanced customizations.

-18. Data Export Options
+### 18. Data Export Options

-JotForm: Jotform provides various options for exporting form data, including CSV, Excel, PDF.
+**Jotform:** Jotform provides various options for exporting form data, including CSV, Excel, PDF.

-Typeform: Typeform offers limited options for data export, primarily supporting CSV and Excel formats.
+**Typeform:** Typeform offers limited options for data export, primarily supporting CSV and Excel formats.

-19. Widgets and Add-ons
+### 19. Widgets and Add-ons

-**JotForm:** Jotform supports a wide range of widgets and add-ons to enhance form functionality, such as electronic signatures, appointment scheduling, and geolocation.
+**Jotform:** Jotform supports a wide range of widgets and add-ons to enhance form functionality, such as electronic signatures, appointment scheduling, and geolocation.

 **Typeform:** Typeform focuses more on the core form experience rather than extensive functionalities.

 ### 20. Collaboration

-**JotForm:** JotForm offers robust collaboration features that enable multiple users to work together on form creation and management.
+**Jotform:** JotForm offers robust collaboration features that enable multiple users to work together on form creation and management.
 It allows users to not only invite team members but also assign them different roles and permissions enabling streamlined workflows.
 By sharing a unique form link, collaborators can edit the form even without a JotForm account, enabling convenient and accessible collaboration.

 **Typeform:** Typeform also supports collaboration with team members, but it has fewer collaboration features compared to JotForm.
 While users can invite team members to collaborate on form projects, the range of available roles and permissions may be more limited.
 However, Typeform still allows for basic collaboration, enabling team members to work collectively on form creation and management.\
 Moreover, collaboration features are available exclusively in the upper-tier plans.
 The free and basic subscriptions, unfortunately, only support individual usage, limiting the ability to add additional users for collaborative purposes.

 ### 21. Payment Integration

-**JotForm:** JotForm excels in providing built-in payment integration options, making it easy for users to collect payments directly within their forms.
+**Jotform:** JotForm excels in providing built-in payment integration options, making it easy for users to collect payments directly within their forms.
 It offers a wide range of payment gateway integrations, including popular options like PayPal, Stripe, Square, and more, which allow users to set up product pricing, calculate totals, and securely collect payments from their form respondents.

 **Typeform:** While Typeform allows users to integrate with payment gateways like Stripe and PayPal, its payment integration focuses primarily on collecting payments.
 The customization options for pricing, product options, and calculation functionalities may be more restricted as compared to JotForm.

 ### 22. Customer Support

-**JotForm:** Jotform is widely known for its excellent customer support through multiple channels, including email, live chat, and a comprehensive knowledge base.
+**Jotform:** Jotform is widely known for its excellent customer support through multiple channels, including email, live chat, and a comprehensive knowledge base.

 **Typeform:** Typeform's customer support may have varying levels of service depending on the plan chosen.

 ### 23. Form Templates

-**JotForm:** Jotform offers a vast library of customizable form templates across various categories.
+**Jotform:** Jotform offers a vast library of customizable form templates across various categories.

 **Typeform:** Typeform provides a collection of stylish and modern form templates that can be customized to fit different purposes.

 ### 24. Survey and Quiz Features

-**JotForm:** JotForm offers a comprehensive set of features for not only creating detailed surveys and quizzes, but also includes advanced functionalities such as scoring, grading, and automatic feedback based on user responses, enabling thorough assessment.
+**Jotform:** JotForm offers a comprehensive set of features for not only creating detailed surveys and quizzes, but also includes advanced functionalities such as scoring, grading, and automatic feedback based on user responses, enabling thorough assessment.

 **Typeform:** Typeform offers basic survey features, allowing users to collect feedback and responses, but with fewer options for scoring and advanced quiz functionalities.

 ### 25. Pricing

-**JotForm:** Jotform's tiered pricing structure with plans: Free, Bronze, Silver, Gold, and Enterprise.
+**Jotform:** Jotform's tiered pricing structure with plans: Free, Bronze, Silver, Gold, and Enterprise.

 **Typeform:** Typeform's tiered pricing structure with different plans: Free, Basic, Plus, and Business.